Constitutional Challenges in the Algorithmic Society and Public Law for AI

 Its other limit is jurisdictional.
 The strongest vocabulary is European and constitutional.
 That is valuable, but algorithmic power is global, commercial, and infrastructural.
 A model trained in one jurisdiction, hosted in another, sold by a vendor, embedded in a public agency, and monitored by a contractor will stress any clean public-law map.
 The book names the constitutional stakes.
 The hard work is making remedies travel through supply chains, contracts, platforms, and administrative routines.

 There is also a risk of rights-washing.
 A system can have an impact assessment, policy page, audit, and explanation interface while still leaving affected people with no meaningful power.
-A constitutional frame is useful only if it changes procurement terms, blocks unjustifiable deployment, preserves evidence, funds appeals, and gives officials authority to override or shut down defective systems.
+A constitutional frame is useful only if it changes procurement terms, blocks unjustifiable deployment, preserves evidence, funds appeals, connects incidents to redesign, and gives officials authority to override or shut down defective systems.

 The lasting lesson is sober: AI governance is not a dashboard setting.
 It is a constitutional question whenever automated systems affect rights, work, access, speech, public benefits, policing, migration, education, or democratic life.
 The machine does not have to be sovereign for institutions to make it govern.